Nyuwb/wsl-switch/README.md

 ## Installation

+Clone this repository : `git clone https://github.com/Nyuwb/wsl-switch`

-Clone this repository, then you have to edit the content of the `config.yaml` file to adapt to your configuration.
+Then edit the content of the `config.yaml` file to adapt to your configuration.

 By default for the `instances`, we're using the same value as the hostname, but the `key` can be the word you wants.